Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/27_scale.md

 ## 2.7.2 Sanity checking workflow execution

-While we have spent some time and effort ensuring the workflow executes efficiently on one sample, we should always make some sanity checks after the run at scale.
-As we have learnt, bioinformatics workflows typically contain some parts that can be parallelised within a single sample, some parts that are parallel by sample, and some parts that must collectively analyse all samples together (i.e. no parallelisation).
+We have spent all our time so far optimising the workflow to execute efficiently on one sample.
+We should also make some sanity checks after scaling up a run.
+As we have learnt, bioinformatics workflows typically contain some parts that can be parallelised within a single sample, some parts that can only be parallel by sample, and some parts that must collectively analyse all samples together (i.e. no parallelisation).

 It may be difficult to observe any logic failures when only a single sample is used for development and testing.
 If you have a large sample cohort, the final stage of testing prior to submitting the full workflow at maximum scale should be to test on a handful of samples.
 This is what we are doing in today's final exercise.

-Note that in real life, we would need to complete another round of benchmarking and resource optimisation to scale to the full genome (we have used only 3 of the smaller chromosomes) and full sequencing depth (we have used a small subset of reads per sample).
+Note that in real life, we would need to complete another round of benchmarking and resource optimisation to scale to the full genome (we have used only 3 of the smaller chromosomes) and full sequencing depth (we have used a small subset of sequence data per sample).
 However, thanks to the hard work we have put in place creating modular, dynamic, well-configured code, this would be a swift task.

 !!! example "Exercise: Inspecting the timeline"

-    - Download the timeline file to your local computer and view it in your local browser.
+    - Download the timeline file to your local computer and view it in your local browser (on VS Code, right click the file within the `runInfo` folder and select `Download`).

     - Which processes were run in parallel?